Medicaid Buy-In Program

 How long will it take to find out if I can be in this program?

-We will let you know within 45 days.
-It might take up to 90 days if HHSC needs to find out more about your disability.
+We will try to let you know within 45 days, but it might take up to 90 days if HHSC needs to find out more about your disability.
 In either case, we will send a letter to tell you if you can be in the Medicaid Buy-In program.
-If you can, the letter will tell you:
+If you can be in the program, the letter will tell you:

 - How much your cost will be (your premium).